 college research paper examples Early rat studies from the 1970’s using the same overload model showed that they could not crush the hypertrophy response no matter what they did to the poor little guys–no thyroid, low protein, de-nutting (aka castration – youch), etc, it did not matter.
 Even after all those horrible things, the darn rat muscle in the lower leg still got bigger.

 go here While it did blunt the increase in muscle size, it did not send it to zero as they first suspected.
 This is further evidence that the local overload to the muscle is extremely important.
 Score another one for lifting weights!

 Back to the rat study.
 While it is true that oral vitamin C did decrease the overload-induced skeletal muscle hypertrophy (size), the reduction was not huge in addition to the 3 limitations I discussed above.

-grant writing july 2018 In Summary: How to Enjoy Bigger Muscles with Vitamin C
+research thesis In Summary: How to Enjoy Bigger Muscles with Vitamin C

 I would not toss my Vit C out yet, but consuming tons of it is probably not the best idea if you are trying to get bigger in the gym or stay healthy.
 Some is good, more is not always better desipte what the hyooooooge sides of beef dudes in the gym tell you.

 This study is the first step to look at the potential reduction in muscle size using large amounts of vitamin C and future studies will shed more light on this mechanism.
 Until then, I would not be worried about some vitamin C reducing your effects of hard work in gym picking stuff up and setting it down again.

 Beware of others touting that vitamin C is bad for your muscles….unless you are indeed a rat taking several grams per day with 2 cut tendons in your lower leg.
 Then you can worry.